 Civil Engineer Job Outlook

-Employment of civil engineers is expected to grow 19 percent from 2010 to 2020, about as fast as the average for all occupations.
-As infrastructure continues to age, civil engineers will be needed to manage projects to rebuild bridges, repair roads, and upgrade levees and dams.
+Employment of civil engineers is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+This equates to about 32,000 new civil engineer positions during this time span.
+As current U.S. infrastructure experiences growing obsolescence, civil engineers will be needed to manage projects to rebuild, repair, and upgrade bridges, roads, levees, dams, airports, buildings, and other structures.

 To report a broken link or to suggest a new site for our online resource guide, please Contact Us.